Skip to main content

 Stretch Codes

-A stretch code is an adoptable and enforceable code that provides adoption jurisdictions with a more stringent, uniform code option to achieve greater energy efficiency than the state's or municipality's base energy code.
-Stretch codes can support states in attaining more significant energy savings, emission reductions, and zero energy building goals.
-Stretch codes always address energy efficiency and may contain forward-thinking provisions pertaining to operational emissions, renewables, electrification, embodied carbon, and possibly include water efficiency or building material impacts.
+A stretch code is an adoptable and enforceable code that exceeds the requirements of the base code.
+Stretch codes typically enhance building energy efficiency and may also contain additional considerations like building material impacts, water efficiency, renewable energy, and resilience or grid security.
 Stretch codes may be required for specific building types, building sizes, certain funding or incentive programs, or be voluntary.

-Stretch codes range in savings from a certain percent better than the base code (i.e., 20 percent better than ASHRAE 90.1) to providing a pathway to zero energy ready or zero energy buildings.
-British Columbia, Canada, has adopted a "step" stretch code which is a stretch code with multiple levels of increasingly stringent compliance options.
+The approach to developing stretch codes varies and may set requirements for a single code cycle (e.g., 20 percent better than ASHRAE 90.1) or may set an end goal that can be achieved over multiple code cycles.
+For example, British Columbia, Canada, has adopted a "step" stretch code which is a stretch code with multiple levels of increasingly stringent compliance options.
 Stretch code compliance paths vary from prescriptive, performance, or points based.

 Overall, stretch codes benefit communities, home and building owners, and renters by: